benbenbang/tombo/.github/development.md

 - `src/test/python_tests/test_server.py` : This is where you will write tests.
 There are two incomplete examples provided there to get you started.
 - All the markdown files in this template have some `TODO` items, be sure to check them out as well.
 That includes updating the LICENSE file, even if you want to keep it MIT License.

-References, to other extension created by our team using the template:
+References, to other extension created by the team using the template:

 - Protocol reference: <https://microsoft.github.io/language-server-protocol/specifications/specification-3-16/>
 - Implementation showing how to handle Linting on file `open`, `save`, and `close`.
 [Pylint](https://github.com/microsoft/vscode-pylint/tree/main/bundled/tool)